DD898989/WordFilter_2_IntervewProject_killuplus300-at-gmail.com/README.md

 ##### x-axis　　　: trees
 ##### y-axis　　　: average finished time(second)
 ![](https://github.com/DD898989/Pictures/blob/master/t2.png)<br/>
-Time and trees should be in inverse proportion but it doesn't, it depends on how filter cases `KeySum` looks like ps. the memory doesn't seem to have relation with trees
+Time and trees should be in inverse proportion but it doesn't, it depends on how filter cases `KeySum` looks like<br/>
+ps. the memory doesn't seem to have relation with trees<br/>